Choose your car insurance carefully and have adequate coverage in case an accident takes place.

 Injured in a Car Accident

 If you have been involved in an auto accident, you may have medical expenses and repair bills to pay.
 These bills can easily run into thousands of dollars.
 Getting the insurance company to pay damages that you deserve can be much more difficult than you think.
 Speak with a Chicago auto wreck lawyer who can negotiate with the insurance company on your behalf.
-For a free consultation, call Willens Injury Law Offices at (312) 957-4166.
+For a free consultation, call Willens & Baez at (312) 957-4166.